-Some of the terms you’ll likely hear in the mechanics lien process are attach, perfect, and enforce.
+This is true for any security instrument, whether it be UCC liens, mechanics liens, or something else.
 These legal terms all have specific meanings and are very important in determining things like the lien’s priority, or even its validity.

 The date of attachment is generally used to determine the lien’s priority in the event there are competing claims.
 A competing claim may be from a mortgage on the property, or from another contractor’s mechanics lien filing.

 Perfection is the recording (which requires action) of a mechanics lien.
 Mechanics liens are an involuntary security interest in real property that entitles construction participants to secure payment for labor or materials furnished to improve property.
 The related terminology follows the general terms related to security interests in general.

 Enforcing a lien is foreclosing on the property that you’ve perfected a lien on prior to the lien’s expiration.
 The easiest way to remember the difference is that enforcing is done in court while the perfection of a lien is simply the appropriate recording of the document.